-Equities Debt securities and money market instruments: Fund units or shares Holding ranges 0-10% 80%-100% 0-10% Investment in financial instruments of non-OECD countries None (including emerging countries) Investment restrictions imposed by the Management None Company
+Equities Debt securities and money market instruments Fund units or shares Holding ranges 0-10% 80%-100% 0-10% Investment in financial instruments of non-OECD countries (including emerging countries) None Investment restrictions imposed by the Management Company None

-The portfolio manager will invest in interest rate, credit and foreign exchange risk.
+The portfolio manager will manage interest rate, credit and currency risks.
 In order to achieve the investment objective (discretionary management), these investments will be carried out for the purposes of portfolio hedging (sale of futures) and/or exposure, in order to reconstitute synthetic exposure to assets (purchase of futures).
 In particular, the portfolio manager may invest in futures, forwards, options, currency forwards and credit derivatives (credit default swaps).
 Please note that the sub-fund will not use total return swaps (TRS)